aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/reconfiguration_state.md

 ## Function `start_time_secs`

-Get the unix time when the currently in-progress reconfiguration started.
-Abort if the reconfiguration state is not "in progress".
+Get the unix time when the currently in&#45;progress reconfiguration started.<br/> Abort if the reconfiguration state is not &quot;in progress&quot;.

 <pre><code>public(friend) fun start_time_secs(): u64<br/></code></pre>